ReliefApplications/hot-dashboard/README.md

 }
 ```

-Keep in mind the downsides of this approach:
+Keep in mind the downsides of this Homeroach:

 * None of the files in `public` folder get post-processed or minified.
 * Missing files will not be called at compilation time, and will cause 404 errors for your users.